Domain Trading Intelligence

 | group | 30,778 | 6,948 | 8,137 | +17.1% | GoDaddy (13.8%) |

-All five top keywords reversed last week’s declines.
-This is a clear break from the two-week cooling pattern reported in prior editions. “group” and “my” posted the sharpest gains at +17.1% and +16.6%, both broadly distributed across registrars, suggesting organic demand rather than single-operator activity. “ai” returned to growth (+7.2%) after a -10.8% contraction the prior week.
+All five top keywords reversed last week’s declines, a clear break from the two-week cooling pattern reported in prior editions. “group” and “my” posted the sharpest gains at +17.1% and +16.6%, both broadly distributed across registrars, suggesting organic demand rather than concentrated activity. “ai” returned to growth (+7.2%) after a -10.8% contraction the prior week.

 Emerging Keywords

-Keywords with sudden registration spikes in the last 7 days.
-Each entry is assessed for whether the spike reflects multi-party demand (genuine market signal) or single-operator activity (less actionable).
+Keywords with sudden registration spikes in the last 7 days, assessed for whether the spike reflects multi-party demand (genuine market signal) or concentrated activity (less actionable).

 | Keyword | W3 to W4 | Catalyst | Signal Quality |